 CPR/AED training by The Rotary Club of Plymouth

-To register for one of these classes and get location address and room information, visit heartsafeplymouth.eventbrite.com.
+To register for a class and get location address and room information, visit heartsafeplymouth.eventbrite.com.

-Anybody interested in being trained in Bystander CPR and AED use is encouraged to attend.
+All those interested in being trained in Bystander CPR and AED use is encouraged to attend.
+You do not have to be a Plymouth resident to attend these classes.
 Learn how to save the life of a Sudden Cardiac Arrest (SCA) victim.

-We limit class size to 25; registrations are required.
+We limit class size to 35; registration is required.
+A wait list is available.

-An AED, or Automated External Defibrillator, is a portable electronic device that automatically detects disturbances in the rhythm of a heartbeat and is able to treat them through defibrillation, the application of electrical therapy, allowing the heart to reestablish an effective rhythm.
+An AED is a portable electronic device that automatically detects disturbances in the rhythm of a heartbeat and is able to treat them through defibrillation, the application of electrical therapy, allowing the heart to reestablish an effective rhythm.

 Voluntary contributions are accepted through: